dendronhq/dendron-site/vault/dendron.topic.special-notes.md

 ## Scratch Note

 A scratch note is a self contained note that is meant to be used as scratchpad.
 Use it for thoughts or when you want to expand on a bullet point.
 Scratch notes are created in the `scratch` domain and have the following format: `scratch.{y.MM.dd.HHmmss}`.
+To create a scratch note, trigger a lookup and then click the "create scratch note" icon, or use the keybind "ctrl+shift+s"/"cmd+shift+s" (depending on operating system).

 <a href="https://www.loom.com/share/2fd3042119124df8bb4592d8ffe6d708">
 <img style="" src="https://cdn.loom.com/sessions/thumbnails/2fd3042119124df8bb4592d8ffe6d708-with-play.gif"> </a>

 ## Configuration

+To change the keybindings used to create special notes, you can [define custom shortcuts](https://wiki.dendron.so/notes/66d734d2-07bd-4ac6-be0b-a38b55bc1099/) in `keybindings.json` that will [modify the behaviour of the lookup command](https://wiki.dendron.so/notes/ad270a7d-2aed-4273-8319-eb6536e38b29/).

 All special notes support the following configuration options